Never Forget (Lena Katina song)

-"Never Forget" (also known as "Never Forget You") is the lead single by Russian singer-songwriter Lena Katina's debut solo studio album This Is Who I Am.
+"Never Forget" (also known as "Never Forget You") is the lead single from Russian singer-songwriter Lena Katina's debut solo studio album This Is Who I Am.
 The song was produced by Sven Martin and Erik Lidbom.
 It is a pop rock track, driven by electric guitars and keyboard.
 "Never Forget" had positive feedback, claiming number one in MTV Russia.

-A remixes EP was released on March 12, 2012 by Dave Audé, on his label Audacious Records, seven months after the single release.
+A remixes EP was released on March 12, 2012, by Dave Audé, on his label Audacious Records, seven months after the single release.
 It includes remixes from Audé, Loud Manners, Sharooz and Jeremy Word and has charted on US Hot Dance Club Play, and topped the chart for one week.
 A live acoustic version of the song can be found on the RAWsession EP, released in March on iTunes.